I Was a Teenage Fruit Fucker

 At 99 cents a pound, this was economically the best option.
 That’s roughly 12 cents per fuck, and my parents would never second guess why there was a shortage of bananas in the house or why I happened to be on a sudden potassium kick.
 The downside to this was the mess: excess remaining banana goop and sugary starch would stick to my legs or drip onto the floor.
 Also, after you bust into a banana peel, that gut-churning feeling of shame that follows after beating off triples in size.

 The best thing I’d found (after the banana) was the use of a rubber surgical glove stuffed inside a tightly-wrapped towel.
-Popularised in prison and dubbed a “fifi,” this little contraption is absolutely fantastic and way less shameful than wiping post-climax banana pulp and splooge from your thighs.
+Popularized in prison and dubbed a “fifi,” this little contraption is absolutely fantastic and way less shameful than wiping post-climax banana pulp and splooge from your thighs.
 It’s legitimately the closest thing to an actual vagina (before there were actual vaginas in my life) that I have ever experienced.
-Squirt some of your favourite lotion in, strap it on and go to town.
+Squirt some of your favorite lotion in, strap it on, and go to town.
 When you’re done, just throw the glove away and voila!
-The only downside is trying to explain what you’re doing humping that brand new towel your mom just bought at The Bay when she eventually walks in on you.
+The only downside is trying to explain what you’re doing humping that brand new towel your mom just bought at Macy’s when she eventually walks in on you.

 In my time spent browsing forums and watching uncensored how-tos on sites like Liveleak and Pornhub, I’ve heard of and seen just about all of it.
 Dudes fucking jello.
 Dudes fucking packaged meat.
 Dudes fucking anything and everything they can get their hands on.
 We got to the top of the food chain for a reason.
 I mean, why settle for a rough, callused hand when you could tape six Boston cream donuts together and plunge your dick into them like Jim the Pie Fucker.